 This site provides information on many aspects of vernal pool ecology, conservation, and management.
 Explore the website to find:

-- Information on vernal pool animals and identification
+- Information on vernal pool animals and their identification

 - Best management practices for landowners with vernal pools

 - Educational presentation on vernal pool identification and conservation

 - State and federal laws that protect vernal pools

 Participate in our citizen-based program to document the location of vernal pools.

 A database of vernal pools in Pennsylvania.
 See a map of the vernal pools in our database.

 A description of the vegetation, soils, geology and hydrology associated with vernal pools.

 Information on vernal pool animals and their identification.

 Discover human activities that can disturb or destroy vernal pools and how to protect them.